 4. Cebu’s beaches

-Of course you should check out Cebu city’s beaches when you have the chance.
+Of course, you should visit Cebu city’s beaches when you have the chance.
 If you don’t want to travel for three hours to get to a beach, the good news is you don’t have to.
 Jpark Island Resort is a luxury destination about 40 minutes from Cebu I.T.
 Park and 15 minutes from the Cebu International Airport.
 One of its events spaces was the site of the Miss Universe swimsuit competition in January, during the candidates’ 10-hour whirlwind tour in Cebu.

 Jpark includes a private beach (where you can do water sports, including snorkeling and scuba diving), a waterpark (with five pools including one with an island bar and one with a current for floaters, three water slides, mini golf, go-karts, and a giant chess board), restaurants (with a café, international buffet, Asian and Mediterranean, Chinese, Korean, and seafood), and accommodations (deluxe rooms, luxury suites, and private villas with their own pools or jacuzzis).
 Visit for the day, or have an all-out beach staycation!